wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 3. Logstash-Forwarder
 ^^^^^^^^^^^^^^^^^^^

-.. warning:: Logstash-Forwarder configuration it is only neccesary to **multi-host** architecture, if you are installing all tools on one machine, you don't need to install Logstash-Forwarder, please refer directly to secction `3.
-Elasticsearch <#id3>`_
+.. warning:: Logstash-Forwarder configuration it is only neccesary to **multi-host** architecture, if you are installing all tools on one machine, you don't need to install Logstash-Forwarder, please refer directly to section `5.
+Elasticsearch <#id4>`_

 3.1 Generate SSL Certificates on Logstash-Server